pcollinsTech/pcollinsTech/content/pages/1--charity/index.md

 menuTitle: Chairty work
 ---

 Hello!
-If you are new to this, then "Charity Tuesday" is an initiative of mine where I offer my skills and services to charities or non-profit organisations in and around Poole / Bounemouth.
+If you are new to this, then "Charity Tuesday" is an initiative of mine where I offer my skills and services to charities or non-profit organisations in and around Belfast.
 I do this on the first Tuesday of every month.

 ### What is it?

-The charities I work for will have my skills and expertise, in house for 8 hours.
+The charities I work for will have my skills and expertise, in house for 7 hours.
 I’ll advise, critique and generally help out with Web Design, Web Development, SEO and all things digital.

 I am looking for new charities to work with in 2019, and help them with their online presence.
 If you work for a charity, or know someone who does, please get in touch.